 - Record your moods in a journal or logbook throughout the month.

-- Keep a record of what’s going on in your life during this time period
+- Keep a record of what’s going on in your life during this period

-Knowing how you feel day-to-day can help you identify which days are practically bad for you as well as what triggers those feeling.
-This can help you prepare yourself for rough patches and plan ahead when necessary.
+Knowing how you feel day-to-day can help you identify which days are practically bad for you as well as what triggers those feelings.
+This can help you prepare yourself for rough patches and plan when necessary.

 Elara user stories around PMS